Parrot-Developers/pdraw/README.md

 # PDrAW - Parrot Drones Awesome Video Viewer

-PDrAW (pronounced like the name Pedro) is a viewer for videos produced by Parrot drones (Anafi).
-It supports both streamed (RTP/RTSP) and recorded (MP4) videos.
+_PDrAW_ (pronounced like the name "Pedro") is a video player for medias created by Parrot drones such as _Anafi_ or _Anafi Ai_.
+The player supports both streamed (RTP/RTSP) and recorded (MP4) videos.

-PDrAW was originally written by Aurélien Barre as a personal project and is now officially maintained by Parrot Drones SAS.
-It is used in Parrot's _GroundSDK_ as its video pipeline implementation for Android and iOS, and thus also in Parrot's _FreeFlight6_ application.
+PDrAW was originally written by Aurélien Barre as a personal project and is now officially maintained by Parrot Drones SAS. _PDrAW_ is the main video pipeline implementation of _GroundSDK_.
+We are using it in our _FreeFlight6_ and _FreeFlight7_ applications, both on iOS and Android.
+It is also usable on desktop platforms.

 ## Supported platforms

 * Linux PC
 * macOS
-* Android (4.2 minimum) (note: no sample code, see _GroundSDK_)
+* Android (5.0 minimum) (note: for sample code, see _GroundSDK Android_)
-* iOS (8.0 minimum) (note: no sample code, see _GroundSDK_)
+* iOS (8.0 minimum) (note: for sample code, see _GroundSDK iOS_)

 ## Features